 How you should arrive to set

-When you’re hired by Central Casting, your details will have all the information you need for your booking, including wardrobe, make-up, and hair notes.
+When you’re hired by Central Casting, your details will have all the information you need for your booking, including wardrobe, makeup, and hair notes.
 Some productions will have very specific looks for you to emulate, others may leave room for you to inject your own style, and some may provide wardrobe for you.
 Whatever the case, it’s important to read your details carefully to understand your role.
-It should go without saying, but you should arrive to set with your wardrobe clean and unwrinkled (unless otherwise stated in your details.)
-When instructed to bring your clothes instead of arriving camera ready, make sure they make it to set in good condition.
-If you have wardrobe that has holes or needs patching, now is a great time to learn basic mending skills to bring life back to some of your well-worn options.
+Unless otherwise stated in your details, you should arrive to set with your wardrobe clean and unwrinkled.
+When instructed to bring your clothes instead of arriving camera ready, be sure they make it to set in good condition.

 Even when wardrobe is provided, there will likely be base items you need to bring, like specific color socks or a certain kind of shoe, and you should always wear clean and sufficient undergarments.